OpenNebula/docs/source/deployment/references/log_debug.rst

 In the case of file based logging, OpenNebula keeps separate log files for each active component, all of them stored in ``/var/log/one``.
 To help users and administrators find and solve problems, they can also access some of the error messages from the :ref:`CLI <cli>` or the :ref:`Sunstone GUI <sunstone>`.

-With syslog or standard error, the logging strategy is almost identical, except that the logging messages slightly change their format following syslog logging conventions, and resource information.
+With syslog or standard error, the logging strategy is almost identical, except that the logging messages slightly change their format following syslog logging conventions and resource information.

 .. _log_debug_configure_the_logging_system: